stimulsoft/Samples-JS/Adding a Font to the Resource/README.md

 # Adding a Font to the Resource

-This example illustrates loading of the report, adding font to resource and storing the result to the mdc-file.
+This example illustrates loading of the report, adding font to resource and saving the result to the mdc-file.

 ### Installation and running
 Use npm to install requred modules: